-- Sleeveless sleep sacks are recommended to use.
-The sleep sack is recommended to fit properly so the infant's head cannot slip through the neck hole or cause excess material to cover or gather around the infant's face. - Lightweight sleep sacks are recommended to prevent overheating. - Weighted sleep sacks are not recommended by the AAP. - Swaddle sleep sacks (with arm panels) can be used but are recommended to be discontinued once an infant shows signs of attempting to roll. - A written order stating a medical reason/diagnosis and time frame from a health care provider is required to use a weighted sleep sack or to continue to use a swaddle sleep sack after an infant shows sign of attempting to roll.

-□ Pacifier - not recommended by the AAP to be attached to a clip/strap or to a stuffed animal/ toy
+- · Sleeveless sleep sacks are recommended to use.
+The sleep sack is recommended to fit properly so the infant's head cannot slip through the neck hole or cause excess material to cover or gather around the infant's face. - · Lightweight sleep sacks are recommended to prevent overheating. - · Weighted sleep sacks are not recommended by the AAP. - Swaddle sleep sacks (with arm panels) can be used but are recommended to be discontinued once an infant shows signs of attempting to roll. - A written order stating a medical reason/diagnosis and time frame from a health care provider is required to use a weighted sleep sack or to continue to use a swaddle sleep sack after an infant shows signs of attempting toroll. - □ Pacifier not recommended by the AAP to be attached to a clip/strap or to a stuffed item/blanket - security items are not recommended by the AAP □ Security item (specify item)